-This document and attachments, which comprise Wisconsin's state fiscal year (SFY) 2023 Clean Water Fund Program (CWFP) IUP, indicate the intended use of the federal fiscal year (FFY) 2022 Clean Water State Revolving Fund (CWSRF) Base and Supplemental Capitalization Grants and required state matching funds, and other monies available in the revolving loan fund.
-The IUP is a part of Wisconsin's Base, Supplemental, and Emerging Contaminants Capitalization Grant agreement package for FFY 2022 and covers anticipated activity during SFY 2023.
+This document and attachments, which comprise Wisconsin's state fiscal year (SFY) 2024 Clean Water Fund Program (CWFP) IUP, indicate the intended use of the federal fiscal year (FFY) 2023 Clean Water State Revolving Fund (CWSRF) Base and Supplemental capitalization grants and required state matching funds, and other monies available in the revolving Ioan fund.
+The IUP is a part of Wisconsin's Base, Supplemental capitalization grant agreement package for FFY 2023 and covers anticipated activity during SFY 2024.
+In addition, the IUP is part of Wisconsin's Clean Water Emerging Contaminants capitalization grant agreement package for FFY 2022 and covers anticipated activity for SFY 2024.
+The Base and Supplemental capitalization grants jointly fund the Regular CWFP.